 Air source heat pumps are a proven technology allowing you to generate your own renewable heat.
 They are a low carbon way of heating your home, potentially saving you money on your fuel bills, especially if you’re replacing electric storage heaters, oil, liquefied petroleum gas (LPG), or coal.

-They work by absorbing heat from a cooler place and then use it to increase the temperature inside your home.
+They work by absorbing heat from outside and then use it to increase the temperature inside your home.
 The main unit is normally situated outside your house.
 Air source heat pumps look similar to air-conditioning units found outside many shops.
-Like a gas boiler, their sizes vary and are dependent upon how much heat is needed to be generated for your home, the bigger and warmer you want your house the bigger the heat pump.
+Like a gas boiler, their sizes vary and are dependent upon how much heat is needed to be generated for your home, the bigger and warmer you want your house, the bigger the heat pump.

 They work similar to refrigerators but in reverse.
 They take heat from the air outside and bring it into your home for heating and hot water.
 Heat is absorbed from the outside air by a liquid refrigerant at a very low temperature, as the liquid warms it turns into a gas, storing the energy it has taken from the air.
 Electricity is then used to compress the gas back into a liquid inside your house, in doing so the stored energy is released into your heating system.
 This heat is stored in hot water and is then pumped around your home to your radiators or underfloor heating, and your hot water cylinder like a traditional central heating system.